 If Microsoft Teams configures auto gain control and noise suppression options, Citrix-redirected Microsoft Teams honors the values as configured.
 Otherwise, these options are enabled by default.
 However, starting from Citrix Workspace app 2104, the echo cancellation option is disabled by default.
-Starting from Citrix Workspace app 2112, admins can change the default settings to troubleshoot Audio issues (like robotic voice, high CPU causing choppy audio, and so on) by doing the following:
+The examples for audio issues include robotic voice, high CPU causing choppy audio, and so on.
+Starting from Citrix Workspace app 2112, admins can change the default settings to troubleshoot Audio issues by doing the following:

-- 1. Navigate to the /var/.config/citrix/hdx\rtc\engine/config.json file. - 2.
+- 1. Navigate to the /var/.config/citrix/hdx_rtc_engine/config.json file. - 2.
 Set the following options: - EnableAEC value to 1 to enable and 0 to disable echo cancellation - EnableAGC value to 1 to enable and 0 to disable auto gain control - EnableNS value to 1 to enable and 0 to disable noise suppression

 '''

 mkdir -p /var/.config/citrix/hdx_rtc_engine

-1

 2

 3

 vim /var/.config/citrix/hdx_rtc_engine/config.json

 4

 5

 {

 6

 7

-"EnableAEC":1, "EnableAGC":1, "EnableNS":1
+"EnableAEC":1,"EnableAGC":1,"EnableNS":1

 8

 9

 10

-}

 11

+12

 <!--NeedCopy-->

-12

 '''